syafina182/profile/README.md

  - click Menu->www->choose profile.

- - If you can't access the localhost; do access to this url : http://localhost/profile/public/
+ - If you can't access the localhost, do access to this url : http://localhost/profile/public/

 ### Credential